 - Power of Attorney.
 A power of attorney allows you to appoint an agent to handle your financial matters, such as paying bills, handling real estate transactions, or managing bank accounts if you are unable.
 Your agent has a fiduciary duty to act in your best interest.

-- Living Will.
-A living will allows you to leave instructions for your end-of-life care.
+- Health Care Directive.
+A health care directive or living will allows you to leave instructions for your end-of-life care.
 It also lets you name someone to get your health information and make medical decisions on your behalf when you can’t, for example, if you are injured and can’t speak or are in a coma.

 These documents can help you and your loved ones during your lifetime, while a will helps your family and loved ones when you pass.
 It is essential to start or update your estate planning today.